 Everyone needs more cash.
-As the economy gets more and more competitive, many are looking for a way to increase their bank balances.
+As the cost of living keeps on rising, many are looking for a way to increase their bank balances.
 But don’t forget your PayPal account!
 There are more ways than ever to increase your PayPal account balance.
 You can take surveys, do freelance work, or even go for a walk (check out the Sweatcoin item below for more information on the walking thing).
 Continue reading below to find out the best way to get some sweet free PayPal money.

 PayPal is a very simple and secure way to pay, send money, and receive payments.
 This is why a lot of trusted companies rely on PayPal to send payments to people for completing all sorts of tasks online.

 For the purpose of this article, earning free PayPal money means receiving payment via PayPal for completing a certain small task.
 Whether you complete an online survey or sign up for an offer, there are plenty of ways to earn free PayPal money.

 Here are the best ways to earn PayPal cash today without much hassle.